 So gorgeous in fact many celebrities have made it their home.
 George Clooney and Amal have a £10 million mansion right beside the Old Mill, which was converted into a dinner theatre in 1982.

-Jimmy Page also has a huge home here adjoining the churchyard it is called Deanery Gardens, it is an Edwin Lutyens designed house with a Gertrude Jekyll garden, well hidden by high walls apart from a good view from the top of the church tower and very private.
+Jimmy Page also has a huge home here adjoining the churchyard it is called Deanery Gardens, it is an Edwin Lutyens-designed house with a Gertrude Jekyll garden, well hidden by high walls apart from a good view from the top of the church tower and very private.

 The Mill sits across the Thames from the Clooney’s home on the “island”.
 Aberlash House is a Grade II listed house situated on an island in the River Thames at Sonning.
-Originally built in the 17th century and formerly owned by the Rich family, Lords of the Manor of Sonning.
+Initially built in the 17th century and formerly owned by the Rich family, Lords of the Manor of Sonning.

+Extensively redesigned in its present neo-Gothic style by the architect, Henry Woodyer in 1852-53, the Church contains two prominent memorials, one to the Palmer family and the other in grand Baroque style to Sir Thomas Rich.
 The former Prime Minister Teresa May is also from Sonning and apparently attends church services every Sunday when she can at St. Andrew’s, the current Prime Minister Boris Johnson also lives around here somewhere.

-The old High Street in Sonning no longer has any real shops, and the majority of the village is residential.
-St. Andrew’s Church The church is located close to the historic Bishop’s Palace, which has long since disappeared apart from some grassy mounds.
+The church is located close to the historic Bishop’s Palace, which has long since disappeared apart from some grassy mounds.
 Sonning was the location of an early Saxon minster.
 Some Saxon stonework can still be seen in the church today.

 The historic Bull Inn which dates back to the 16th century is immediately next to the church away from the river and is owned by the church.
 The Bull Inn, also a hotel and a restaurant, is famously mentioned in Jerome K. Jerome’s classic book Three Men in a Boat.